 Each participating group keeps 100 percent of proceeds; no game tickets will be provided.

 The third annual Avalanche International Qualifier tournament will take place November 14- November 17, 2019.
 The winning team will be rewarded a once-in-a-lifetime opportunity to represent the Colorado Avalanche on an international stage.
 This year, competing Pee Wee AA teams will play a guaranteed 3 pool play games at local rinks in the Denver Metro area.
 Semi-finals and Finals will be held on Sunday, November 17, 2019 at Pepsi Center.

 Avalanche for a Day recognizes inspirational kids in our community.
 The program encourages kids to continually strive for improvement and excellence in their school or community by offering a unique experience.
-Selected candidates will receive a visit to an Avs practice, premiere game tickets and in-game recognition.
+Selected candidates will receive a visit from Avalanche celebrities, team merchandise and online recognition.
 Candidates are chosen by their ability to inspire others, as well as their efforts to demonstrate a positive attitude facing hardships, remarkable commitment to improve their community, or extraordinary dedication to academics.

 Successful candidates will demonstrate the following: